 Classically trained ballerina Tai Jimenez freelanced and also performed with the Dance Theatre of Harlem for 12 years before she became the only Dance Theatre member to make a successful transition to one of the major ballet companies in North America.
 In January 2006, she joined Boston Ballet as a principal dancer.

-Jimenez was born on May 23, 1970 in Jamaica, New York, a neighborhood in the New York City borough of Queens, to Blanche Maria Jimenez, a teacher with a doctorate in education, and Enrique Jimenez.
+Jimenez was born on May 23, 1970, in Jamaica, New York, a neighborhood in the New York City borough of Queens, to Blanche Maria Jimenez, a teacher with a doctorate in education, and Enrique Jimenez.
 Jimenez’s maternal grandparents were immigrants from Trinidad.
-Jimenez grew up without her father (he is presently living in Spain), although she met him later in her life.
+Jimenez grew up without her father, although she met him later in her life.
 She attended LaGuardia High School in New York, a specialized school of the arts.

 Jimenez began ballet training with Joan Millen Mesh, but in the 1980s she took lessons at a private studio with Kirov Ballet-trained teacher, Madame Gabriela Darvash.
 Jimenez also studied at the Alvin Ailey American Dance Center, the School of American Ballet, and with Kenneth Ludden, a dancer who was associated with Britain’s Royal Ballet School.